 “We want spaces where we can connect, feel confident to try new things, and most importantly have fun!“

 For the first time PYW came to Riverside in term four 2020.
-Leaders Mara and Jas hosted a variety of arts and craft activities every week with Phenomenal Young Women from the Panama community at the Riverside Community Center.
+Leaders Mara and Jas hosted a variety of arts and craft activities every week with Phenomenal Young Women from the Panama community at the Riverside Community Centre.

 With the help of a grant from CAYAD (Community Action on Youth and Drugs), we set up two Phenomenal Young Women spaces in our community!
 The Glen Innes PYW group was led by Tamaki College student Latisha every Tuesday after school.
 Latisha is a powerful young women who runs these sessions with a focus on empowering the young women who attend.
 Phenomenal mentor Apiseka hosted the PYW group every Thursday evening at the Panmure Community Hall.
 She created a safe space where young women felt comfortable enough to be themselves.
 Scroll down to watch an inspiring short film about these mana wahine created by local legends No Six!